 Create Extracts on the Web

-You can extract your data sources in the web (without using Tableau Desktop) to improve data source performance and support additional analytical functions.
+You can extract your data sources on the web (without using Tableau Desktop) to improve data source performance and support additional analytical functions.
 When you extract your data source, Tableau will copy the data from your remote data store to Tableau Server or Tableau Cloud.
 To learn more about the benefits of extracting your data, see Extract Your Data.
-In the web, you can extract while in Web Authoring or while in Content Server.
+On the web, you can extract while in Web Authoring or while in Content Server.

 Create extracts in Web Authoring